melt-umn/Abella-AG-Interface/silver_compilation/encoding.md

 I think we can leave these without constructors in the encoded language components.

-We create a kind for trees of nodes holding attribute values:
+We create a type for trees of nodes holding attribute values:
 ```
 Kind node_tree   type.
 ```